Chautauqua Season Events

 Art can create a culture; it can cross borders; it can sing of possibility.
 In this week of performances, lectures and workshops led and influenced by the work of The Silk Road Ensemble with Yo-Yo Ma, we focus on the role of art — particularly music — in a culture, with an eye toward cross-cultural collaboration and global understanding.
 We explore and celebrate cultures different than our own; we examine critically the path of good intentions leading from cultural tourism to cultural appropriation, and we look for ways that earnest understanding and a shared loved of our art and each other can perhaps change the world.
 The Silk Road Ensemble opens the week’s lecture platform exploring the notions of home through distinct traditions and personal stories, and continues its Chautauqua residency with master classes and performances.
 The week culminates with a morning presentation and evening performance by renowned cellist and Silk Road Ensemble founder/artistic director Yo-Yo Ma.

 The Forgotten: History and Memory in the 21st Century

 It is said that those who do not remember their history are doomed to repeat it.
-So we look to that history, and to the communities, movements and ideas existing at the fringes in our world today.
+So we look to that history, and to the communities, movements, and ideas existing at the fringes of our world today.
 What do we forget, at our own peril?
 How can we be stewards of remembering, and what must we remember?
 We are responsible for the histories of our societies, our families, and of our own individual selves.
 How can we preserve, honor, and ultimately learn from what was and what is?
 This meeting of the past and present hinges upon what — and who — we must remember.

 Week Nine: August 18 to August 26